1987 Philippine Senate election: Background

 The GAD consists of the faction of the KBL headed by Assemblyman Arturo Tolentino, the Jose Roy faction of the Nacionalista Party headed by Renato Cayetano, the pre-1986 opposition leaders who defected from Aquino headed by Senator Eva Estrada-Kalaw, the Partido Nacionalista ng Pilipinas headed by Former Labor Minister Blas Ople, the Mindanao Alliance, the Muslim Federal Party and the Christian Social Democratic Party.

 The UPP-KBL coalition was composed of pro-Marcos forces.
 This coalition included some GAD candidates as guest candidates, and was considered to be the loyalist politicians of the Marcos government.

 The Left also put up a seven-man slate, under the Partido ng Bayan banner.
-These includes the Bagong Alyansang Makabayan and its allied organizations.
+This includes the Bagong Alyansang Makabayan and its allied organizations.

 Other political parties who fielded candidates are the Lapiang Manggagawa, Lakas ng Bansa and the Partido Nacionalista ng Pilipinas, along with several independent candidates.